Felice Pastore

-Felice Pastore (5 August 1786–9 May 1862) was an Italian nobleman.
+Felice Pastore (5 August 1786 – 9 May 1862) was an Italian nobleman.

 Biography

-Felice Pastore Cambon, baron of Rincione Monreale, was born in Palermo from Don Nicolò and Donna Anna Combon.
+Felice Pastore Cambon, baron of Rincione Monreale, was born in Palermo to Don Nicolò and Donna Anna Combon.
 This Sicilian feudal title was created by the King of Sicily, Francesco I for Nicolò Pastore (Felice's father), who was assigned some manor farms and the feuds in the region of Monreale including Rincione, Angimbè, Fico and Scalilla.

 In 1809, Felice Pastore married Donna Stefania Naselli Montaperto from the princes of Raffadali and the sister of the archbishop of Palermo (from 1853 to 1870), Giovan Battista Naselli.
 He was an adopted citizen of Alcamo, as he spent most of his life in Alcamo; he also was a member of various agricultural colleges, and thanks to his discoveries and the results of his work, he received a few prizes at the Esposizione Nazionale of Palermo and Florence: he studied mathematics, physics and letters and, owing to his studies in agriculture, he greatly improved the production of oils and wines in his lands, by inserting the cultivation of morus.

-He was a protagonist of the Sicilian political scenery in the 19th century; his name is linked to the movement of Reformism.
+He was a protagonist of the Sicilian political scene in the 19th century; his name is linked to the movement of Reformism.
 He was very good-tempered, but strong and decisive too: for this reason, he had different and important offices.
-In 1815 he made a long trip together with his wife and described the encounters and impressions in a Diary which is an important literary testimony of that period because it refers interesting information about the history of custom and folklore from 1811 until 1862, collected in 21 volumes.
+In 1815 he made a long trip together with his wife and described the encounters and impressions in a Diary which is an important literary testimony of that period because it refers to interesting information about the history of customs and folklore from 1811 until 1862, collected in 21 volumes.

 He distinguished himself, above all, for his charities, among which the foundation of the institution Pia Opera Pastore; in 1837, during the period of cholera, every day he gave the sum of 800 liras to the Parson for the sufferer and in 1848 he gave a lot of help to the escapees from Messina.

-He died in 1862 in Palermo: his wife, Donna Stefania Naselli di Montaperto, had her husband's corpse carried to Alcamo at Church of Saint Mary of Jesus, later, in 1880, it was buried in the chapel of Pia Opera Pastore, the institute that had been founded by his will in 1860.
+He died in 1862 in Palermo: his wife, Donna Stefania Naselli di Montaperto, had her husband's corpse carried to Alcamo at Church of Saint Mary of Jesus.
+Later, in 1880, it was buried in the chapel of Pia Opera Pastore, the institute that had been founded by his will in 1860.

 He left a great estate for this institution: it was realised in order to give a moral formation, a civic and religious education to the female youth.